What is it?

 Are there safety concerns?

-Special precautions & warnings:Pregnancy and breast-feeding: Oat bran and whole oats are LIKELY SAFE when ingested by pregnant and breast-feeding women in the amounts found in foods.
+Special precautions & warnings:Pregnancy and breast-feeding: Oat bran and whole oats are likely safe when eaten in foods during pregnancy and breast-feeding.

 Disorders of the digestive tract including the esophagus, stomach, and intestines: Avoid eating oat products.
 Digestive problems that could extend the length of time it takes for your food to be digested could allow oats to block your intestine.